vctfence/scrapbee/README.md

 Since the departure of Scrapbook I have converted all my Scrapbook stuff into an org-mode based wiki, but it was very painful to add bookmarks there.
-Because I needed a bookmark manager with some org-mode goodness which I would be able to control from UbiquityWE, I decided to rewrite [vctfence's](https://github.com/vctfence) ScrapBee from scratch to obtain the desired features.
+Because I needed a bookmark manager with some org-mode goodness which I would be able to control from [iShell](https://gchristensen.github.io/ishell/), I decided to rewrite [vctfence's](https://github.com/vctfence) ScrapBee from scratch to obtain the desired features.